tolalitnegi/react-context-api/README.md

 ## Replacing redux with contextApi

+## setup

+- disconnect any vpn
+- nvm use 14
+- yarn install OR just yarn
+- yarn start

 ### Problem Statement : Props drilling
 HOC -> Comp1 -> comp2 -> last comp
 Other comps are not using the props but still passing it along